Eleanor Smith (politician)

 Eleanor Patricia Smith (born 5 July 1957) is a British Labour politician and trade unionist who served as the Member of Parliament (MP) for Wolverhampton South West from 2017 to 2019.
 She served as the President of the trade union Unison from 2011 to 2012, and the Vice President from 2009 to 2011.

 Early career

-Smith started training to be a nurse in 1977, and worked as theatre nurse from 1984–2017 at Birmingham Women's NHS Foundation Trust.
+Smith started training to be a nurse in 1977, and worked as theatre nurse from 1984 to 2017 at Birmingham Women's NHS Foundation Trust.

 Smith was elected to serve as the first black woman President, from 2011 to 2012, and Vice President, from 2009 to 2011, of the trade union Unison.
 She later became the regional council chair of Trades Union Congress Midlands.

 Parliamentary career

 Smith was elected as the MP for Wolverhampton South West at the 2017 general election, succeeding outgoing Labour MP Rob Marris with an increased majority.
 She credited her victory to backing from Unison and Momentum activists rather than her Constituency Labour Party, who she said made her feel like "cannon fodder".

 Smith was the first British African-Caribbean person to represent a constituency in the West Midlands in the House of Commons, in a seat that was held for more than two decades by Enoch Powell (but had also been held by Paul Uppal, a British Indian).

 Smith was a member of the Public Administration and Constitutional Affairs Committee.
 She was also the Co-chair of two All-Party Parliamentary Groups (APPGs): one on obesity, and the other on adult social care.

 Smith commissioned an outside agency to produce a review into BAME blood, organ and stem cell donation.
 The review suggested some actions for the Government to take to increase the number of BAME donations.
 This led to the then Parliamentary Under-Secretary (Department of Health and Social Care) Jackie Doyle-Price agreeing to meet Smith.

 At the 2019 election, Smith lost her seat to the Conservative Party candidate, Stuart Anderson.